S0la1re/Coffee-Sales-Data-Analysis-Project/README.md

    - This sheet contains the main dashboard summarizing the key insights and visualizations from the data.

 2. **Contents:**
-   - This sheet (the current one) provides an overview and explanation of the project and the contents of each sheet.
+   - This sheet provides an overview and explanation of the project and the contents of each sheet.

 3. **Orders:**
    - Contains raw data of coffee orders.